10 project management challenges (and how to overcome them)

 The customers’ expectations are set mainly through their first impression of your organization.
 Any deviation from those expectations may cause them to turn away from your brand or reject the newest product.

-In 1992, Pepsi tried to launch Crystal Pepsi — a completely clear version of their signature drink.
+In 1992, Pepsi tried to launch Crystal Pepsi — a completely clear version of its signature drink.
 The launch, however, was a complete flop due to the drink’s uncharacteristic appearance and slightly different taste than the customers were used to.

 Solution: Set expectations and stick to them

-Sometimes, what they want will truly be outside both your teams’ and the client’s reach.
+Sometimes, what they want will truly be outside both your team’s and the client’s reach.
 Other times, all it will take is a higher budget or more time.

 Whatever it is, make sure the clients know it before you begin working on the project and before they conclude your results don’t match their expectations.